At least 36 dead on Maui as fires burn through Hawaii, county reports

 “It’s horrifying.
 I’ve flown here 52 years and I’ve never seen anything come close to that,” said Richard Olsten, a helicopter pilot for a tour company.
 “We had tears in our eyes.”

 About 14,500 customers in Maui were without power early Wednesday.
-Cell phone service is reportedly down for much of west Maui, with the potential to remain inoperable for weeks.
-Many people were struggling to check in with friends and family members living near the wildfires.
+With cell service and phone lines down in some areas, many people were struggling to check in with friends and family members living near the wildfires.
 Some were posting messages on social media.

 Tiare Lawrence was frantically trying to reach her siblings who live near where a gas station exploded in Lahaina.